-“Then all of a sudden, everything collapsed,” Abdul told The Daily Beast.
+“Then all of a sudden, everything collapsed,” the family member told The Daily Beast.
 “The Taliban took over Afghanistan and the U.S. evacuated all their people and evacuated their embassy.”

-Since his conversation with Wardak on Tuesday, none of his phone calls have been answered and he said he suspects Wardak’s phone might have been taken away.
+Since the last conversation with Wardak on Tuesday, none of his phone calls have been answered and the family suspects Wardak’s phone might have been taken away.

 Goldstein, who represents Abdulwali in her federal lawsuit, said he has been trying to get information about the alleged sudden transfer, but has been unsuccessful.
 “It’s like he’s been disappeared into a gulag,” he said of Wardak.

 Goldstein said Wardak should have been in the country over a year before all of this mess, considering his visa petition was approved in 2019.

 It was a familiar case for Goldstein.